Example (musician): Personal life

 Example is the nephew of the late footballer Tony Grealish.

 Example was married to Australian model and actress Erin McNaught.
 They became engaged in November 2012 and married in Australia on 18 May 2013.
 On 23 July 2014, McNaught announced the news that she and Example were expecting a child.
-On 21 December 2014 a son was born.
-On 12 September 2017, Example announced the birth of a second son.
+On 21 December 2014 their first son was born.
+On 12 September 2017, Example announced the birth of their second son.
 Example currently resides in Brisbane, Australia.
 In December 2019, Example obtained his residency visa and became a permanent resident of Australia.
 Example and McNaught announced they had split amicably in October 2022 after 11 years together.
 Example is currently in a relationship with English art advisor Daisy Cox.
 In September 2024, Example announced via his Instagram that he was expecting a child with Cox.
 Their son was born on 1 January 2025.
+In December 2025, Example announced that he and Cox are engaged.

 Example is involved with charity work and is an ambassador for the Teenage Cancer Trust.
 In November 2013, he visited India with the Life Water charity on their "Drop4drop" campaign to introduce fresh water.
 Example and his then wife McNaught donated a water pump to a community in the Kadapa region.

 Example is a supporter of Fulham F.C.